 When in the early ‘90s, Steve Kerr was offered the job of a Chief Education Officer at General Electric, he jokingly said to his boss Jack Welch ‘I’m going to be a CEO, just like you’.
 Jack Welch laughed and proposed that Steve became the Chief Learning Officer instead.
 This is how CLOs got their name.
 At the time, it was up to Steve Kerr to create his job.
-He had a lot of freedom to design a learning strategy and develop programs, but he was under constant pressure to prove the impact of his work.
+He had a lot of freedom to design a learning strategy and develop programs.
+However, he was under constant pressure to prove the impact of his work, which is one of many chief learning officer challenges.
 At that initial stage, many doubted the ability of training to respond to practical business challenges.

 Since then, CLOs have become essential to companies and the learning industry has grown more and more complex.
 But being engulfed in learning industry challenges, methodologies and literature can make it hard to take a step back.
-CEOs are usually better positioned to look at training in relation to larger business goals, which is why the CEO to CLO relationship is so important.
+CEOs are usually better positioned to look at training in relation to larger business goals, which is why the CEOs and Chief Learning Officer relationship is so important.

 At Training Orchestra, we work with both CEOs and CLOs, and their perspectives offer valuable insight on what CEOs actually expect from their CLO, and what the priorities should be.
 We recently met Jean-Philippe Peugeot, the CEO and President of Etablissements Peugeot Frères, the majority shareholder of the PSA Group, one of the world’s largest auto manufacturers.
 We discussed with Mr. Peugeot his expectations regarding learning.

 What Matters to a CEO